v-perfilev/docker-transmission-vsftpd/README.md

-# QBT-VSFTPD
+# Transmission-vsftpd

-Docker image with qBitTorrent and VSFTPD as ftp-server.
+Docker image with transmission as torrent client and VSFTPD as ftp-server.